davidkang3650/davidkangportfolio/content/pages/projects/KAMU.md

   controls: true
   aspectRatio: '16:9'
 ---
-At KAMU I assisted with productions on studio and live sets, managing cameras, audio recorders, and lighting equipment.

-My duties also included filming, editing, and producing video content on local events for social media.
+At KAMU I assisted with productions in the studio and on live sets, managing cameras, audio recorders, and lighting equipment.
+My duties also included filming, editing, and producing video content on local news for social media.
+For live event broadcasting I was trained in ENG camera operation and technical directing for video switcher controls.